b4youleap/d3-v4-angst/README.md

-# Using D3.js version 4 with Angular 2
+# Using D3.js version 4 with Angular 4...

+Updated to use Angular 4, Angular CLI 1.0.4, and the latest d3.
+I need to get around to updating the map component and overall validation of the approach.
+Since Angular wants to abstract the DOM from the developer, there's a way to get D3 access to it and I'll get it right soon.

 Simple example of creating a reusable D3 chart component.